R4m21/react-hooks/readme.txt

 -> useCallback is a hook that will return a memorized version of the callback function that only change if one of the dependencies has changed. why?
 -> it is useful when passing callbacks to optimized child components that rely on refrence equality-to prevent unnecessary renders.

+Hooks So far
+-> useState
+-> useEffect
+-> useContext
+-> useReducer
+-> useCallback
+-> useMemo
+-> useRef

+Custom Hooks
+-> A custom Hooks is basically a JavaScript function whoose name starts with "use".
+-> A custom hook can also call other Hooks if required.

+why?
+-> Share logic - Alternative to HOCs and Render Props

+How to create custom hook?